simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 ..
 NOTE::

-   Unlike many SIMP modules, these customizations cannot be made directly with a resource-style class declaration―they *must* be made via automatic parameter lookup provided by Hiera or an ENC.
+   Unlike many SIMP modules, these customizations cannot be made directly with a resource-style class declaration ― they *must* be made via automatic parameter lookup provided by Hiera or an ENC.
    Examples using Hiera are provided for illustrative purposes.